approov/quickstart-react-native/FAQ.md

 ### Changing your deployment target on iOS

 As of version `3.1.4` the React Native implementation require a minimum deployment target OS of `12.5`, so it is unlikely you need to change this value.
-If you need support for earlier version of ios, version `3.1.3` offers support for iOS 10.

 To set the deployment target, open the `iOS` project in xcode and go to the `General` settings for your app.
 In the `Deployment Info` section, you will see a checked `iPhone` tab with a deployment value next to it.
 Select the deployment value and change as needed.